duke-malaria-collaboratory/BRAVA/README.md

 The [`Snakefile`](Snakefile) contains rules which define the output files we want and how to make them.
 Snakemake automatically builds a directed acyclic graph (DAG) of jobs to figure out the dependencies of each of the rules and what order to run them in.
-This workflow processes the data set by cleaning the sequencing reads, performing haplotype calling, and censoring the haplotypes to render numerous data analysis outputs, resulting in a final table that contains the resulting haplotypes after censoring.
+This workflow processes the data set by cleaning the sequencing reads for each target set in the config file, finding the optimal quality score, performing haplotype calling, and censoring the haplotypes to render numerous data analysis outputs, resulting in a final table that contains the resulting haplotypes after censoring.

 ![dag](dag.png)

 `clean_sequencing_reads` cleans, filters, and maps the raw reads.
-It uses BBmap to map all reads from the reference sequences to differentiate between the two targets, CutAdapt to trim the primers and adapter sequences from sequencing reads, and Trimmomatic to quality filter reads if average of every 4 nucleotides had a Phred Quality Score < 15 or was less than 80 nucleotides long.
+It uses BBmap to map all reads from the reference sequences, CutAdapt to trim the primers and adapter sequences from sequencing reads, and Trimmomatic to quality filter reads if the average of every 4 nucleotides had a Phred Quality Score < 15 or was less than 80 nucleotides long.
 This is the first step in read processing on the cluster.

 `trim_and_filter` filters and trims the forward and reverse reads using the DADA2 program and outputs them into a `filtered` folder.

+`optimize_reads` finds the quality score that produces the highest number of read counts and uses only the filtered reads created using that quality score.

-`call_haplotypes` calls haplotypes for your target and writes the results out into a reads table.
+`call_haplotypes` calls haplotypes for your target(s) and writes the results out into a reads table.

 `censor_haplotypes` censors falsely detected haplotypes.
 Censoring criteria is applied in this order:
 1. Haplotypes that occur in < 250 of the sample’s reads are removed.
 You can change this criteria in the config file ("read_depth").